 nylas mcp install --assistant claude-codenylas mcp install --assistant cursornylas mcp install --assistant windsurfnylas mcp install --assistant vscodenylas mcp install --assistant codexnylas mcp install --allVerify it’s running:

 nylas mcp statusThat’s it.
-Your agent now has access to 16 email, calendar, and contacts tools.
+Your agent now has access to 36 email, calendar, contacts, and Notetaker tools.
 Skip to available tools to see what’s included.

 Manual setup